deeppavlov/DeepPavlov/docs/features/models/nemo.rst

 Audio encoding end decoding.
 ----------------------------

-:class:`~deeppavlov.models.nemo.common.ascii_to_bytes_io` and :class:`~deeppavlov.models.nemo.common.bytes_io_to_ascii`
+:func:`~deeppavlov.models.nemo.common.ascii_to_bytes_io` and :func:`~deeppavlov.models.nemo.common.bytes_io_to_ascii`
 was added to the library to achieve uniformity at work with both text and audio data.
-Classes can be used to encode binary data to ascii string and decode back.
+Components can be used to encode binary data to ascii string and decode back.

 Quck Start